AriannaK97/From-Linear-to-Conic-Duality/README.md

 # From-Linear-to-Conic-Duality
-Team Project for the class Algorithmic and Operational Research of the winter semester 2019-2020
+Team Project for the course Algorithmic and Operational Research of the winter semester 2019-2020

 ### Contributors